I am a Teacher

 Get them connected with their community

-Let them know they can connect with relevant services and groups in their community.
+Let them know they can connect with relevant services in the community

 All pathways are equal